JustinLuuu/PokemonFilter/README.md

 <hr/>

 <h3>
- * To run the Backend:
+ * To run the Backend 💻:
 </h3>

 <ol>